sara-nl/Open-Benchmarking/README.md

 1. Setup the programming environment.
 2. Install the libraries.
-3. Change the configuration files and tests files.
+3. Change the configuration files and design the tests.

 #### Programming Environment